 The cheapest options start at around $700, though you can’t expect great performance at that level.
 Our favorite budget gaming laptop, the budget laptops that we like, although you’ll struggle to find something that’s great for gaming once you edge towards $500.
-On the higher end, you can end up spending well over $2,000 if you want the latest components and fastest screens., can be found for under $1,000.
+On the higher end, you can end up spending well over $2,000 if you want the latest components and fastest screens.
+With Black Friday laptop deals, you should be able to find some pretty decent discount this year though., can be found for under $1,000.
 There are some alternative

 If you’re going to play anything other than classic games or very low-intensity indie games, you want a dedicated graphics chip.
 It doesn’t need to be something amazing, and AMD APUs with Vega graphics on board are worth considering at the low-end.
 Either way, you’ll want something more than Intel integrated graphics if you want decent frame rates in most games.

 If you expect to hit frame rates over 60 FPS, it’s also worth looking out for a high refresh rate display.
 We consider them more important than higher resolutions when it comes to gaming and they typically aren’t too costly an extra either.

 Usually, yes.
 You don’t need a dedicated graphics chip for working, but the fast processors and high-speed RAM that gaming laptops are typically equipped with are just as good at handling spreadsheets and Word documents as they are crunching the numbers for the latest games.

 Then again, a larger, thicker gaming laptop with RGB lighting might not be appropriate for every job setting.
 A more subdued design like the Razer Blade or the G-series Dell gaming laptops fits in much better, though it’s an issue to be aware of.